 In today’s challenging fiscal environment, federal agencies need the right partners who can help them advance mission goals through the use of efﬁcient and innovative IT and engineering solutions.
 RavenTek Solutions is an industry leader in leveraging cutting edge information technologies to ensure a secure and collaborative command and control network for the federal government and our nation’s military.
 RavenTek employs top-level IT engineering and subject-matter experts, delivering the latest technologies at an affordable cost, while integrating new capabilities in IT Architecture, Enterprise Networking and Cyber Security.

-We are a Tribally owned, Native American 8(a) certified Small Disadvantaged Business, and while this status provides unique contracting advantages to our clients it is our experience and qualifications, combined with our strong partner relationships that sets us apart from our competitors.
+Executive Protection Systems, LLC d/b/a RavenTek Solutions is a Tribally owned, Native American 8(a) certified Small Disadvantaged Business, and while this status provides unique contracting advantages to our clients it is our experience and qualifications, combined with our strong partner relationships that sets us apart from our competitors.

 Effective systems engineering requires